Workplace Management Tips-v3

 With the Knowledge Revolution, it can seem that there is a paradigm shift.
 Many leaders and experts have shared their views on hierarchies and their value.
 It is now more real then earlier when people across organisations say ‘I am an Individual Contributor, and I don’t need a Manager’.

 While this may be so for many driven professionals who find passion in their work, one often finds themselves not able to crack through a problem.
-With methods like Agile Practices embraced by fast paced organisations, people have to constantly change.
+Using methods like Agile Practices embraced by fast paced organisations, people have to constantly change.

 Translating that ‘change’, into ‘action’ means that an employee may need to re-do a piece of code completed yesterday, as newer research have emerged in the meanwhile.
 Therefore, it becomes the Manager’s responsibility to constantly steer the team through these changes.